 You should check your dog’s paws weekly for any abrasions or punctures, especially during extremely hot or cold weather, which can lead to dry, cracking, or damaged paw pads.
 But your dog may also clue you in when something’s wrong with their behavior.

-If your dog is in pain, they may limp, whimper, whine, or pant more than usual.
+If your dog is in pain they may limp, whimper, whine, or pant more than usual.
 You may notice bloody paw prints around the house, or your pet may keep trying to lick their paws.
-Keep an eye out for these clues that your pet has a cut on their paw pad:

 Preventing paw pad cuts